Policies and Procedures

 Students whose final evaluation does not to meet the standard will receive specific recommendations in the form of an emailed memo.
 These recommendations will indicate the areas and skills that need improvement.
 They are not meant as exhaustive lists of corrections to be made, nor are they a substitute for the learning and practice that will take place in the required composition course (see below).
 Mentors also will receive an electronic version of the memo via email.

-After students who submitted inadequate portfolios receive the memo with recommendations from a composition faculty member, they should meet with either the Director of Writing Excellence (Dr. Alexis E. Ramsey-Tobienne) or the Writing Portfolio Director (Dr. Laura Ewing) to discuss the results.
+After students who submitted inadequate portfolios receive the memo with recommendations from a composition faculty member, they should meet with either the Director of Writing Excellence (Dr. Alexis E. Ramsey-Tobienne) to discuss the results.

 Per faculty legislation: